zalmoxes-laran/stratigraph-server/README.md

 | `GET/POST /v1/resolve-authority` | ranked offline authority candidates; both verbs, like the bridge | authority snapshots |
 | `GET /health` | **unversioned probe alias** — same payload as `/v1/health` | — |

+**This table is the P0 read subset, not the surface.** The build now serves 49 operations across rooms, access, assets, node administration, corpus, IIIF and photogrammetry — `GET /docs` is the live list, and it is the one that cannot go stale.

 ### Versioning

 **`/v1` is the stable contract.** Route names and payloads under it do not move: